elicia-fontilus/azure-network-protocols/README.md

 </p>
 <p>
 Select Protocol: ICMP, Action:Deny, Priority:200 (because we want the rule followed above all the others), type any name, and click add.
-Refresh the page. and now back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity
+Refresh the page.
+Now back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity
  </p>
 <br />